-- 1. General.
-The Maine adjusted gross income of a tribal member derived from or connected with sources on tribal lands is the sum of the following amounts: - A. The net amount of items of income, gain, loss, and deduction entering into the individual's federal adjusted gross income that are derived from or connected with sources on tribal lands including: - (1) The individual's distributive share of partnership or limited liability company income and deductions derived from or connected with sources on tribal lands determined following the methods for sourcing income to this State under section 5192; - (2) The individual's share of estate or trust income and deductions derived from or connected with sources on tribal lands determined following the methods for sourcing income to this State under section 5176; and - (3) The individual's pro rata share of the income of an S corporation derived from or connected with sources on tribal lands; and - B. The portion of the modifications described in section 5122, subsections 1 and 2 that relates to income derived from or connected with sources on tribal lands, including any modifications attributable to the individual as a partner of a partnership, shareholder of an S corporation, member of a limited liability company or beneficiary of an estate or trust. - 2.
-Attribution.
-Items of income, gain, loss, and deduction derived from or connected with sources within tribal lands are those items attributable to: - A. The ownership or disposition of any interest in real or tangible personal property on tribal lands; - B. A business, trade, profession or occupation carried on within tribal lands; and - C. Proceeds from any gambling activity conducted on tribal lands or lottery tickets purchased on tribal lands, including payments received from a 3rd party for the transfer of the rights to future proceeds related to any such gambling activity or lottery tickets, except that proceeds from Maine State lottery tickets, including payments received from a 3rd party for the transfer of the rights to future proceeds related to the lottery tickets, are not derived from or connected with sources on tribal lands.
+1. General.
+The Maine adjusted gross income of a tribal member derived from or connected with sources on tribal lands is the sum of the following amounts:

+A. The net amount of items of income, gain, loss, and deduction entering into the individual's federal adjusted gross income that are derived from or connected with sources on tribal lands including:

+(1) The individual's distributive share of partnership or limited liability company income and deductions derived from or connected with sources on tribal lands determined following the methods for sourcing income to this State under section 5192, except that subsections 2 to 6 of this section and not section 5142 apply under section 5192, subsection 1;

+(2) The individual's share of estate or trust income and deductions derived from or connected with sources on tribal lands determined following the methods for sourcing income to this State under section 5176, except that subsections 2 to 6 of this section and not section 5142 apply under section 5176, subsection 1; and

+(3) The individual's pro rata share of the income of an S corporation derived from or connected with sources on tribal lands; and

+B. The portion of the modifications described in section 5122, subsections 1 and 2 that relates to income derived from or connected with sources on tribal lands, including any modifications attributable to the individual as a partner of a partnership, shareholder of an S corporation, member of a limited liability company or beneficiary of an estate or trust.

+2. Attribution.
+Items of income, gain, loss, and deduction derived from or connected with sources within tribal lands are those items attributable to:

+A. The ownership or disposition of any interest in real or tangible personal property on tribal lands;

+B. A business, trade, profession or occupation carried on within tribal lands; and

+C. Proceeds from any gambling activity conducted on tribal lands or lottery tickets purchased on tribal lands, including payments received from a 3rd party for the transfer of the rights to future proceeds related to any such gambling activity or lottery tickets, except that proceeds from Maine State lottery tickets, including payments received from a 3rd party for the transfer of the rights to future proceeds related to the lottery tickets, are not derived from or connected with sources on tribal lands.